allenai/sledgehammer/README.md

 ## Evaluation

 To evaluate our model, run the `run_evaluation.py` script.
-The script gets as input the output of the calibration model (the last line of the output of the `run_calibration.py` script): a '_'-separated list of temperatures, one per classification layer.
+The script gets as input the output of the calibration model (the last line of the output of the `run_calibration.py` script): a `'_'`-separated list of temperatures, one per classification layer.
 It also gets a confidence threshold (in the range [0-1]) which controls the speed/accuracy tradeoff.
 Lower values favor speed, while higher values favor accuracy.
 The model's output is saved in a file called <output_file>_<confidence_threshold>.
 The model's speed (seconds) is shown on the scripts' output.

 ```